Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Introduction

 In practice it is important to realize that real materials are seldom described as closed systems.
-Thus, it is of paramount importance to understand how the phases and phase transitions gets affected when the system is connected to a dissipative reservoir.
-The combined effects of quenched disorder and dissipation have been investigated in the Griffiths phase where it was established that sufficiently strong dissipation can completely damp the fluctuations of a RR~\citep{millis-morr-schmalian-prl01,vojta-prl03,vojta-schmalian-prb05,vojta-hoyos-prl14}.
-Further, Strong-Disorder Renormalization-Group (SDRG) based analytical study established that for the case of the Random Transverse-Field Ising Model (RTFIM), in any dimension, the critical point is entirely destroyed by smearing when dissipation is Ohmic or Subohmic~\citep{smeared_hoyos_1,smeared_hoyos_2}.
-Physically, the smearing phenomena occurs because dissipation freezes the dynamics of sufficiently large RRs, independent of the bulk, i.e., each rare region orders independently from the bulk, leading to local phase transitions that can take place at different values of the control parameter.
-Thus, the paramagnetic Griffiths phase becomes an inhomogeneously ordered ferromagnetic phase.
+Thus it is of paramount importance to understand how the phases and phase transitions get affected when the system is connected to a dissipative reservoir.
+Initially, it was realized that sufficiently strong dissipation can completely damp the fluctuations of a RR~\citep{millis-morr-schmalian-prl01,vojta-prl03,vojta-schmalian-prb05,vojta-hoyos-prl14}, thus establishing that the combined effect of dissipation and disorder is nonperturbative and could round the sharp phase transition by smearing.
+To quantify the resulting phase and phase transition, interactions among the RRs should be taken into account and it was shown that this could be accomplished via a the strong-disorder renormalization-group (SDRG) method~\citep{numerical_ising1,numerical_ising2}.
+Later, it was established that for the case of the random transverse-field Ising model (RTFIM), in any dimension, the critical point is entirely destroyed by smearing when dissipation is Ohmic or Sub-Ohmic~\citep{smeared_hoyos_1,smeared_hoyos_2}.
+Physically, the smearing phenomenon occurs because dissipation freezes the dynamics of sufficiently large RRs, independent of the bulk, i.e., each rare region orders independently from the bulk, leading to local phase transitions that can take place at different values of the control parameter.
+Thus the paramagnetic Griffiths phase becomes an inhomogeneously ordered ferromagnetic phase.
+Many other numerical studies (either SDRG or Monte Carlo) have confirmed this conclusion~\citep{vojta2013phases,igloi-monthus-review2}.
 Notably, experimental evidence of smeared phase transitions has been observed in the compounds Sr$_{1-x}$Ca$_{x}$RuO$_{3}$~\citep{experimental_1} and CePd$_{1-x}$Rh$_{x}$~\citep{experimental_2}.
-More recently, smeared phase transitions have also been identified in a numerical study of strange metals~\citep{strangemetals}, and have also potentially seen in low-dimensional superconductors~\citep{kaur-etal-njp24}.
+More recently, smeared phase transitions have also been identified in a numerical study of strange metals~\citep{strangemetals}, and have also potentially been seen in low-dimensional superconductors~\citep{kaur-etal-njp24}.